Staff and volunteers at Beamish Open Air Museum have rebuilt the lost cottage of a Georgian quilter who was brutally murdered in 1826

 Beamish - The Living Museum of the North

-Experience a real sense of your past at Beamish, and discover what life was like in North East England in the 1820s, 1900s and 1940s.
+Experience a real sense of your past at Beamish, and discover what life was like in North East England in the 1820s, 1900s, 1940s and 1950s.
 Beamish is a living, working museum, set in 300 acres of County Durham countryside.
-Costumed demonstrators bring to life the 1900s Town and Pit Village,…
+Costumed Engagers bring to life The 1900s Town and Pit…